 The Now Teach programme will help people who’ve already had a successful career become great teachers.
 We’ll be here to talk to you about whether the programme is right for you, and guide you through the application process.
 Our course is the only one designed solely for career changers.
-Depending on the school you are in, for most Now Teachers, you’ll work four days a week – three and a half days in school and half a day in training.
-The course is school-based (teaching from the start means you will earn straight away) and delivered by the various teacher training providers, with an additional layer of support from Now Teach.
+Depending on the school you are in, for most Now Teachers, you’ll work four days a week.
+The course is school-based (teaching from the start means you will earn straight away) and is delivered by the various teacher training providers, with an additional layer of support from Now Teach.
 This means that we will be there to give further support when the going gets tough.
 We want you to make the greatest difference possible to the schools which need it most.

-In the pilot year, 2017-18, Now Teach will be working only in secondary schools in London.
+Now Teach will be working in secondary schools in London and Hastings.

 By the end of your first year, you will have gained Qualified Teacher Status (QTS).
 On successfully completing your second year of the programme, you will become a Newly Qualified Teacher (NQT).
 After that, if both you and your school are happy, you would simply continue teaching there.
-Of course, at the end of the NQT period, you would be a fully qualified and able to work anywhere you like.
-Now Teach trainees can also gain a PGCE and points towards a master’s degree.
+Of course, at the end of the NQT period, you would be fully qualified and able to work anywhere you like.
+Now Teach trainees can also gain a PGCE and points towards a master’s degree if they want to.

 Before the school year begins, you will spend several days at your new school where you will meet your colleagues and get to know the school.

-You will be in the classroom from day one.
+You will be teaching in the classroom from day one.
 You will work closely with an outstanding teacher and over the course of the year you will take on more responsibility.
-Each week you will have co-planning and observation sessions with teachers in your school and each week you will be away from school for one afternoon of training.
+Each week you will have co-planning and observation sessions with teachers in your school.
 You will have regular contact with tutors who will support your personalised training plan.

-- Weekly intensive co-planning sessions with a great teacher in your subject.
+- Regular intensive co-planning sessions with a great teacher in your subject.

-- Weekly coaching – from a teacher who will work closely with you each week to support and guide your progress.
+- Regular coaching – from a teacher who will work closely with you each week to support and guide your progress.